 Quality sleep rests on a sleep-conducive environment.
 This goes beyond just the space you sleep in at night, to include the patterns of light you expose yourself to throughout the day and making sure that you disassociate your work space from your sleep space.
 For a more comprehensive guide, read our article on how to create a sleep sanctuary.

-Without the structure of going to work or school, it becomes easier to let daily routines slide.
-If your work commute now entails a short walk from your bedroom to the dining room table, and if you no longer have to worry about getting your kids ready for school, it becomes easier to justify staying up later at night.
+As trends continue to shift towards remote work and flexible work schedules, it becomes easier to let daily routines slide.
+If your work commute now entails a short walk from your bedroom to the dining room table, it becomes easier to justify staying up later at night.
 Likewise, when your weekdays and weekends start to blur together, this can also impact your ability to sleep.

-Try to structure your day through anchoring activities like meals, a regular start and end time to the work day, and consistent bedtimes.
-Our brains love and seek out routine, and maintaining consistency – particularly around sleep and wake times – can help regulate your circadian rhythm.
+Even if you do not work remotely, try to structure your day through anchoring activities like meals, a regular start and end time to the work day, and consistent bedtimes.
+Our brains are programmed to detect patterns and create routines, and maintaining consistency – particularly around sleep and wake times – can help regulate your circadian rhythm.
 If you have children, a structured day can be particularly beneficial in helping them sleep at night.
-However, given that school usually starts too early for children, it’s not necessary to maintain the exact same schedule as when they were in school.
-As long as you maintain structure throughout the day it’s okay to let kids sleep in a little as quality sleep helps support their learning and memory.

 Limit Caffeine Intake after 2pm